 Our access to funds under our revolving credit agreement depends on the ability of the syndicate banks to meet their respective funding commitments.
 Disruptions in the credit and capital markets could adversely affect our ability to draw on our revolving credit agreement and may also adversely affect the determination of interest rates, particularly rates based on LIBOR, which is one of the base rates under our revolving credit agreement.
-LIBOR is the subject of recent proposals for reform.
-These reforms and other pressures may cause LIBOR to disappear entirely or to perform differently than in the past.
-The consequences of these developments with respect to LIBOR cannot be entirely predicted but could result in an increase in the cost of our debt.
-Disruptions in the credit and capital markets, including a transition away from LIBOR, could also result in increased borrowing costs and/or reduced borrowing capacity under our revolving credit agreement.
+LIBOR is the subject of recent proposals for reform that currently provide for the phase-out of LIBOR by 2021.
+The consequences of these developments with respect to LIBOR cannot be entirely predicted but could result in an increase in the cost of our debt, as it is currently anticipated that lenders will replace LIBOR with the Secured Overnight Financing Rate ("SOFR"), which may exceed what would have been the comparable LIBOR rate.
+Additionally, disruptions in the credit and capital markets could also result in increased borrowing costs and/or reduced borrowing capacity under our revolving credit agreement.